Kas Turkey beaches

 Is Kas touristic

 Kas certainly has all the touristic amenities but has successfully retained the local Turkish culture.
 It is for that reason that many consider Kas the hidden gem of the Turkish coast.
-We never felt like Kas was overly touristic and really enjoyed our experience there.

 Is Kas expensive